Buying Vacant Land: Will You Have Water?

 • What types of permits are required, and

-Limits on Using Well Water
+What Limits Might You Face on Using Well Water?

 You'll want to find out what regulations might affect a well once it's up and running.
-For example, due to water rights issues, many areas regulate the amount of water you can remove from a well.
+For example, due to water rights issues, many areas regulate the amount of water someone can remove from a well.
 How the well water is used might also be restricted.

 Know About Water Availability Before You Buy